Evotec-isRD/gnbr_nexus_comparison/README.md

 ## Dependencies
 The library dependencies are in "requirements.txt"

-By default, the code will run (executing from main.py) using data file dependencies that are a subset of Evotec's "Nexus" small-molecule protein target interaction database.
-This is a ChEMBL subset: only small moelcules that are in ChEMBL that have a 'action_type' (mechanism of action between a small molecule and a protein) are included in the outputs.
-This subset is necessary because Nexus contains proprietary information, whereas ChEMBL data is freely available.
+**By default, the code will run (executing from src/main.py) using data file dependencies that are a subset of Evotec's "Nexus" small-molecule protein target interaction database.
+This is a ChEMBL subset: only small molecules that are in ChEMBL that have a 'action_type' (mechanism of action between a small molecule and a protein) are included in the outputs.
+This subset is necessary because Nexus contains proprietary information, whereas ChEMBL data is freely available.**

 For running the code with the full Nexus data, there are several data files which are pre-requisites.
 Where appropriate the external links